tuiwidgets/tuiwidgets/doc/ZRoot.rst

 See :ref:`term_viewport` for details.

-If any child widget of ZRoot implements the :cpp:class:`Tui::ZWindowFacet` and its :cpp:func:`~bool Tui::ZWindowFacet::isExtendViewport() const` returns true the minimal size for the root widget is temporarily extended to include the whole child widget.
+If any child widget of ZRoot implements the :cpp:class:`Tui::ZWindowFacet` and its :cpp:func:`~bool Tui::ZWindowFacet::isExtendViewport() const` returns :cpp:expr:`true` the minimal size for the root widget is temporarily extended to include the whole child widget.
 This enables selected dialogs and menus to be usable even if the terminal is smaller than the widget.